solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-1_Type_of_MySQL_applications.md

-## Type of MySQL applications
+## Azure development services

 This section explains common cloud application architectures and Azure services.
-While these services are not directly related to MySQL, they are often used in modern applications.
+While these services are not directly related to MySQL, they are often used in modern Azure applications.

 ### Web Apps